scaffold-dot/scaffold-dot/README.md

 cd scaffold-dot && yarn install
 ```

 This step will set up your monorepo and download the correct prebuilt asset hub binaries for your system.
+Windows OS not supported.

 2. On a terminal, start the substrate node: